 Adjunct Instructor, New York University.

-Business and Organizational Writing, PWRT1, 2016-present (online).
+Business and Organizational Writing, PWRT1, 2016-2017 (online).
 Develops students' ability to communicate both within and outside of a business or other organization as both members and managers, including the ability to communicate in the organization's voice.
 A core objective of this course emphasizes ethical standards for communicating in multicultural and diverse professional settings.
 Students also learn basics of creating documents ready for presentation in the form of digital media.